diegoami/DA_ML_Capstone/solutions.md

 * CNN-Wendy-I: _https://www.youtube.com/playlist?list=PLNP_nRm4k4jfVfQobYTRQAXV_uOzt8Bov_
 * CNN-Wendy-II: _https://www.youtube.com/playlist?list=PLNP_nRm4k4jdEQ-OM31xNqeE64svvx-aT_

-These are some episodes I went through and manually split into scenes.
-I wrote down how they were split in the description.
+These are the episodes I went through and manually split into scenes.
+I wrote down how they were split in the video description on youtube.

 For instance, in episode 54, I have identified following scenes, of the category "Hideout", "Battle", "Tournament", "Town".
 All the other parts of the video are categorized as "Other".
+These lines can be found in the video description.

 - 09:51-12:21 Hideout Tundra Bandits (Failed)
 - 18:47-19:44 Battle with Sea Raiders